-Professor Melanie Wakefield is Director of our Centre for Behavioural Research in Cancer (CBRC).
-She is also a Principal Research Fellow of the Australian National Health and Medical Research Council, with honorary professorial appointments at three Australian universities.
+Professor Melanie Wakefield is Director of our Centre for Behavioural Research in Cancer.
+She is also a Principal Research Fellow of the Australian National Health and Medical Research Council, and a Professorial Fellow at the University of Melbourne.
 She has training in psychology and public health.

 Her Centre conducts applied behavioural research to guide the development and evaluation of population-focused cancer prevention programs, including mass media campaigns in tobacco control, skin cancer prevention, obesity prevention and to promote organised cancer screening.
 Her research centre is closely integrated with Cancer Council Victoria programs that develop and deliver mass media campaigns, including the well-known Australian Quit and SunSmart campaigns, and it provides advice and input into cancer prevention policies and media campaigns to governments at state, national and international levels.